sparlund/new_abaqus/README.md

 ## Example #2, simple bar in 3D
-Below is a bar discretized into 10 C3D20 (20-node hexa) elements.
+Below is a bar discretized into 10 pieces of C3D20 (20-node hexa) elements.
 It's fixed in the far end.
 The table under contains the first ten eigenfrequencies for the system.
 The results could be said to agree very well.
 <img src="src/images/ex6_2ndorder_10elements_with_bc.png" width="50%"/>

 | Eigenfrequency \[Hz\] | 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 |